-The current ILP will see the adequate retention of appropriate riparian CRZ's and buffer zones in its first iteration.
-Flood detention devices are not located within the 40m CRZ of the category 1 CRZ along the extent of South Creek, this will also be the case for the 20m CRZ of the category 2 stream at the north of the site.
+Generally, the current ILP will see adequate retention of appropriate riparian CRZ's and additional buffer zones in its first iteration.
+However, the option for the riparian treatment through the proposed employment/industrial lands has yet to be determined.
+Flood detention devices are not located within the 40m CRZ of the category 1 CRZ along the extent of South Creek, this will also be the case for the 20m CRZ of the category 2 streams through the centre of the site.